Transport Canada Updates Rules: Alaska and Canada Seasons Full-Steam Ahead

-(2:54 p.m. - ET) -- Canada Transport today announced additional details of its public health framework for resuming cruising.
-All adult guests and crew must be fully vaccinated, though "very limited exemptions " for children under age 12, medical conditions or religious beliefs will be allowed.
+(2:54 p.m.
+EDT) -- Canada Transport today announced additional details of its public health framework for resuming cruising.
+All adult guests and crew must be fully vaccinated, though "very limited exemptions" for children under age 12, medical conditions or religious beliefs will be allowed.

 The previous lack of exemptions for kids had been a sticking point for cruise lines such as Carnival Cruise Line, and this new update comes only about a month before the Alaska cruising season is set to resume.
 Up until now, there has been much speculation about whether Canada health regulations would hinder the 2022 Alaska and Canada/New England cruise seasons.